Macedonia (ancient kingdom)

-After Alexander's death in 323 BC, the ensuing wars of the Diadochi, and the partitioning of Alexander's short-lived empire, Macedonia remained a Greek cultural and political center in the Mediterranean region along with Ptolemaic Egypt, the Seleucid Empire, and the Attalid kingdom.
-Important cities such as its capital Pella, Pydna, and Amphipolis were involved in power struggles for control of the territory.
-New cities were founded, such as Thessalonica by the usurper Cassander (named after his wife Thessalonike of Macedon).
-Macedonia's decline began with the Macedonian Wars and the rise of Rome as the leading Mediterranean power.
+After Alexander's death in 323 BC, the ensuing wars of the Diadochi, and the partitioning of Alexander's short-lived empire, Macedonia remained a Greek cultural and political centre in the Mediterranean region along with Ptolemaic Egypt, the Seleucid Empire, and the Attalid kingdom.
+Important cities included its capital Pella, Dion, Beroea, Pydna, and Amphipolis, while new cities were founded, such as Thessalonica by the usurper Cassander (named after his wife Thessalonike of Macedon).
+Macedonia's decline began with the Second Macedonian War and the rise of Rome as the leading Mediterranean power.
 At the end of the Third Macedonian War in 168 BC, the Macedonian monarchy was abolished and replaced by Roman client states.
 A short-lived revival of the monarchy during the Fourth Macedonian War in 150–148 BC ended with the establishment of the Roman province of Macedonia.

 The Macedonian kings, who wielded absolute power and commanded state resources such as gold and silver, facilitated mining operations to mint currency, finance their armies and, by the reign of Philip II, a Macedonian navy.
 Unlike the other diadochi successor states, the imperial cult fostered by Alexander was never adopted in Macedonia, yet Macedonian rulers nevertheless assumed roles as high priests of the kingdom and leading patrons of domestic and international cults of the Hellenistic religion.
 The authority of Macedonian kings was theoretically limited by the institution of the army, while a few municipalities within the Macedonian commonwealth enjoyed a high degree of autonomy and even had democratic governments with popular assemblies.

 Etymology

-The name Macedonia (Μακεδονία, Makedonía) comes from the ethnonym Μακεδόνες (Makedónes), which itself is derived from the ancient Greek adjective μακεδνός (makednós), meaning "tall, slim", also the name of a people related to the Dorians (Herodotus), and possibly descriptive of Ancient Macedonians.
-It is most likely cognate with the adjective μακρός (makrós), meaning "long" or "tall" in Ancient Greek.
-The name is believed to have originally meant either "highlanders", "the tall ones", or "high grown men".
-Linguist Robert S. P. Beekes claims that both terms are of Pre-Greek substrate origin and cannot be explained in terms of Indo-European morphology, however Filip De Decker rejects Beekesʼ arguments as insufficient.
+The name Macedonia (Μακεδονία, Makedonía) comes from the ethnonym Μακεδόνες (Makedónes), which itself is derived from the ancient Greek adjective μακεδνός (makednós), meaning 'tall, slim', also the name of a people related to the Dorians (Herodotus), and possibly descriptive of Ancient Macedonians.
+It is most likely cognate with the adjective μακρός (makrós), meaning 'long' or 'tall' in Ancient Greek.
+The name is believed to have originally meant either 'highlanders', 'the tall ones', or 'high grown men'.
+Linguist Robert S. P. Beekes claims that both terms are of Pre-Greek substrate origin and cannot be explained in terms of Indo-European morphology; however Filip De Decker rejects Beekesʼ arguments as insufficient.
 The shorter English name variant Macedon developed in Middle English, based on a borrowing from the French form of the name, Macédoine.